Questions about the Products we sell

 If you have a local independent games shop, they might be able to help.
 We do buy faulty consoles and if you price the aerial,

-Also, we process hundreds of discs through our disc machines but we find that most discs are not particularly scruffy and
+Also, we process hundreds of thousands of discs through our disc machines but we find that most discs are not particularly scruffy and

 only require one process.
 We try to avoid heavily marked discs as they require testing and intense processing though our machines;